How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Step 4: Temperature Check, Please!

-Install a temperature gauge on a side of the drum.
+Install a temperature gauge on the side of the drum.
 This handy tool will help you monitor the temperature inside the smoking chamber.
 Drill a hole, insert the temperature gauge, and secure it.
-Now you’ll have precise control over your smoking game.
+Now, you’ll have precise control over your smoking game.

 Alright, it’s time to give your DIY smoker the support it deserves!